LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

 First, the Metric of Added Detail (MAD) raises flags for grammar rules that remove detail with respect to their position in the transformation pipeline.
 Second, Specification Analysis Reporting (SAnR), analyzes level generation histories against level properties and reports problematic grammar rules.

-The movie below demonstrates how SAnR finds broken levels given a set of simple properties.
-SAnR facilitates debugging and can be used to prevent bad levels from being generated.
+The movie below demonstrates how SAnR finds broken levels.
+This facilitates debugging and can be used to prevent bad levels from being generated.

 <figure class="video_container">
   <video controls="true" allowfullscreen="true" width="100%">